 - 7.4 Samples of infant formula or other products within the scope of this Code, or of equipment or utensils for their preparation or use, should not be provided to health workers except when necessary for the purpose of professional evaluation or research at the institutional level.
 Health workers should not give samples of infant formula to pregnant women, mothers of infants and young children, or members of their families.

-Breastfeeding advocates in the US have worked to bring awareness to the important health benefits of breastfeeding and to encourage voluntary adoption of the Code.
-They have helped to decrease direct advertising to mothers in magazines, on websites and in other media by boycotting outlets that take formula advertising and they have worked to get rid of formula sample distribution in US hospitals by organizing consumer campaigns like Ban the Bags.
+Breastfeeding advocates in the US have worked for decades to bring awareness to the important health benefits of breastfeeding and to encourage voluntary adoption of the Code.
+They have helped to decrease direct advertising to mothers in magazines, on websites and in other media by boycotting outlets that take formula advertising and have successfully worked to eliminate formula sample distribution in US hospitals by organizing consumer campaigns like Ban the Bags. (see below)